 Introduction: Profitable Restaurant Business

-A restaurant owner/manager have to wear many hats in order to manage day to day operations of a restaurant.
+A restaurant owner/manager has to wear many hats in order to manage day to day operations of a restaurant.
 Only a food entrepreneur who can extract various skill sets from his personality can survive in this business.
 He has to manage different aspects of business including food quality, house kitchen, sourcing of raw materials, marketing, customer service and public relations.
-While well-funded MNCs are involved in this business to cater to high income group, the middle and low income group customers are still being catered by standalone restaurants which are owned by an individual or a family.
+While well-funded MNCs are involved in this business to cater to high-income groups, middle and low-income group customers are still being catered by standalone restaurants which are owned by an individual or a family.
 In these small restaurants, the owner is also the manager of the unit who usually looks after staff, house kitchen, raw materials and customer service.
 To run a successful and profitable restaurant, the owner/manager should consider certain improvisations, which are:

 Table of Contents